Me, Cricket and the Heat of the Moment

 The highlights of his explosive England career to date have included scoring the fastest ever Test century at Lord's (against New Zealand in May 2015) and England's fastest ever Test double-century (against South Africa at Cape Town in January 2016).
 His bowling spell of 6-36 at Trent Bridge in August 2015 helped England to regain the Ashes.

-He has a partner and two young children.
+He is married with two young children.

 - Other details